-Joined the Bank on 22 November 2015, Mrs. Abul has 10 years of experience in Islamic banking and finance transactions.
-Prior to joining the Bank, Mai worked for Bahrain Mumtalakat Holding Company B.S.C. (c) and Al Salam Bank-Bahrain B.S.C.
+Joined the Bank on 22 November 2015, Mrs. Abul has 11 years of experience in Islamic banking and finance transactions.
+Prior to joining the Bank, Mai worked for Bahrain Mumtalakat Holding Company B.S.C. © and Al Salam Bank, Bahrain.